 Commit changes frequently.

-In addition to the guidelines described earlier under "LOB Performance Guidelines" on LOB performance in general, here are some guidelines for using temporary LOBs:
+In addition to the guidelines described in "LOB Performance Guidelines" on LOB performance in general, here are some guidelines for using temporary LOBs:

 SQL functions on LOBs

 Refer to the Oracle Database PL/SQL Language Reference, for more information on passing parameters by reference and parameter aliasing.

 Take advantage of buffer cache on temporary LOBs.